Divine-Star-Software/DivineVoxelEngine/README.md

 - Different voxel types and shapes.
 - Chunk-based rendering and meshing.
-- In parallel mesh building, light updates, and other world updats.
+- In parallel mesh building, light updates, and other world updates.
 - Multi-threaded data access.
 - Ambient occlusion and smooth lighting.
 - Animated and connected textures.